-In school we follow the procedures set out in interagency procedures produced by North Tyneside Multi-agency Safeguarding Children Procedures found here.
+In school we follow the procedures set out in interagency procedures produced by North Tyneside Safeguarding Children Partnership (NTSCP) local Multi-agency Safeguarding arrangements found here.
 We are aware of these procedures and ensure that they are incorporated into the practice, policy and procedures that we operate in school.

 We will contact North Tyneside's Front Door Service (see the information attached at the end of this policy - contact details) as the first point of contact with Children's Social Care Front Door service for concerns about the safety or welfare of a child/young person in North Tyneside.
+However, we are also aware that we can ring the North Tyneside Multi Agency Safeguarding Hub (MASH) Professionals Helpline should we need advice prior to calling the Front Door Service.
 We understand that the Front Door Service is the access point to the MASH(Multi Agency Safeguarding Hub) which has a multi-agency duty team who offer information, support and services including information about early help and will respond to concerns.

 In school, we ensure that all staff are aware that they have a professional responsibility to share information with other professionals and agencies in order to safeguard children/young people.
 All staff are aware of confidentiality protocols, adhere to these and ensure that information is shared appropriately.
-In school we all understand the need for and respect the appropriateness of the Head Teacher or DSL (or any deputies) or Designated Teacher for Looked After Children (LAC) disclosing any information about a pupil to other members of staff on a need to know basis only.
+In school we all understand the need for and respect the appropriateness of the Head Teacher or DSL (or any deputies) or Designated Teacher for Looked After Children (LAC)5 disclosing any information about a pupil to other members of staff on a need to know basis only.